Vatican had more than a billion euros off books before financial clean-up

-VATICAN CITY, July 16 (Reuters) - Vatican departments had more than a billion euros that were not declared on an overall balance sheet before new accounting standards kicked in last year, a financial statement showed on Thursday.
+VATICAN CITY (Reuters) - Vatican departments had more than a billion euros that were not declared on an overall balance sheet before new accounting standards kicked in last year, a financial statement showed on Thursday.

 The man appointed to clean up Vatican finances said last December that departments had “tucked away” million of euros and followed “long-established patterns” in jealously managing their affairs without reporting to any central accounting office.